Mao Hosoya: Youth career

 Hosoya was first selected for the Japan national under-19 team in July 2019 as part of a training camp.

 He then made his first appearance for the Japan national under-23 football team in October 2021 as part of the qualification campaign for the 2022 AFC U-23 Asian Cup.
 He played and scored in both of Japan's games, firstly in a 4–0 win over Cambodia and secondly in 4–0 win over Hong Kong.
 Japan qualified for the main competition after finishing top of their group.

 Hosoya then took part in the Dubai Cup U-23 competition in March 2022.
 He made his first appearance for them in the second game of the competition, starting in a 2–0 victory over Qatar U-23s.
 He also started in the final of the cup against Saudi Arabia U-23s and scored in the 20th minute.
-Japan went on to win the game 1–0 and were crowned winners of the competition.
+Japan went on to win the game 1–0 and were crowned competition winners.

 Following a three-day training camp in Chiba in May 2022, later that month it was announced that Hosoya would be part of the squad for the 2022 AFC U-23 Asian Cup.
-Japan decided to only take U-21 players, even though it was an U-23 competition, in order to better prepare them for the 2024 Paris Olympics.
+Japan decided only to take U-21 players, even though it was an U-23 competition, in order to better prepare them for the 2024 Paris Olympics.
 During the tournament, in which Japan finished third, Hosoya started in four of Japan's six games and scored two goals.
 He scored the winning goal in their opening group game win against United Arab Emirates and scored Japan's second in a 3–0 victory over South Korea in the quarter-finals.

 He also scored in a friendly against Switzerland in September 2022 for the U-21s.

 Senior career

 On 13 July 2022, it was announced that Hosoya had been called up to the senior national team to take part in the 2022 EAFF E-1 Football Championship, alongside teammate Takuma Ominami.
 He made his debut in a 0–0 draw with China.
 Japan went on to win the competition.

+In July 2024, Hosoya was named in Japan's squad for the 2024 Summer Olympics.
+He scored an injury time winning goal in a 1–0 over Israel in the group stage of the competition.

+On 4 April 2024, Hosoya was called up to the Japan U23 squad for the 2024 AFC U-23 Asian Cup.